undyau/meos-oz-from-svn/installer/readme.txt

+13 July 2013 (fork of 3.0.311)
+- Splits shown incorrectly when more than one control with a minimum-time (i.e. two road crossings).

 26 June 2013 (fork of 3.0.311)
 - add missing HTML help for English

 19 June 2013 (fork of 3.0.311)
 - SSS results report
-- Start & finish time converetd from UTC in results export
+- Start & finish time converted from UTC in results export
-- Replace emaining reference to Swedish Eventor
+- Replace remaining reference to Swedish Eventor

 20 May 2013 (fork of 3.0.311)
 - fix export to XML by course